“You should talk to these guys.”

 It is money your customer already owes.
 Factoring lets you get most of that money sooner, after the customer is approved, the invoice is verified, and your account is set up.

+Yes.
+Receivables factoring, accounts receivable factoring, A/R financing, A/R funding, and invoice factoring are often used for the same basic arrangement.
 You do the work and invoice your customer.
-We review the customer and invoice.
-We send most of the money after approval and setup.
-Your customer pays.
-When payment posts to our bank, any available reserve releases under the stated terms, minus the fee.
+We approve the invoice.
+We send the advance.
+Your customer pays according to the written instructions.
+When the payment posts to our bank, any available reserve releases under the agreement terms.

 Factoring fee range: 1.25% - 5% (varies by deal).